Trails of Modern Explorers

 - Customized Self-Drive Roadbook (Digital version)

-- 2 nights standard accommodations in Quebec City
+- 2 nights moderate accommodations in Quebec City

-- 1 night standard accommodations in Saguenay Region
+- 1 night moderate accommodations in Saguenay Region

 - Shared Niagara City Cruises by Hornblower - Voyage To The Falls Boat Tour